glenvasa/Fitness-App-1/README.md

 # Your Fitness / Your Life

 - <a href="https://github.com/glenvasa/Fitness-App-1" target="_blank">GitHub Repository</a>
-- Fitness tracking web appliction for people serious about improving their health.
+- Fitness tracking web application for people serious about improving their health.
 - Application tracks all aspects of User's daily food intake and exercise regimen.

 ## Technologies Used in Development